 You can significantly improve your Nextcloud server performance with memory caching, where frequently-requested objects are stored in memory for faster retrieval.
-There are two types of caches to use: a PHP opcode cache, which is commonly called opcache, and data caching for your Web server.
-If you do not install and enable a local memcache you will see a warning on your Nextcloud admin page.
+There are two types of caches to use: a PHP opcode cache, which is commonly called opcache, and data cache for your web server, commonly called "memcache".

+Note: If you do not install and enable a local memcache you will see a warning on your Nextcloud admin page.
 A memcache is not required and you may safely ignore the warning if you prefer.

-Note: If you enable only a distributed cache in your config.php (memcache.distributed) and not a local cache (memcache.local) you will still see the cache warning.
+If you enable only a distributed cache (memcache.distributed) in your config.php and not a local cache (memcache.local) you will still see the cache warning.